nventuro/egglang/README.md

 5
 ```

-Like everything else in Egg, `define` is also an expression, and evaluates to the assigned value. `set` can also be used to update the value of a `define`d variable.
+Like everything else in Egg, `define` is an expression, and evaluates to the assigned value.

+`set` can also be used to update the value of a `define`d variable.
 This can be used to make assignments to variables in an outer scope (such as global variables), instead of creating new variables in the local scope (which is `define`'s behavior).

 ### Functions
 Functions are created with the `fun` keyword: its first `n-1` arguments are the function's arguments, with the remaining argument being the function body.
-A function is evaluated to (returns) its last expression.
-Functions can be passed as arguemnts and returned from them, and closures can be created.
+A function is evaluated to (returns) its body.
+Functions can be passed as arguments and returned from them, and closures can be created.

 ```
 > define(f, fun(